tula163/COMP_SCI_7098_MCI-Project/Docs/Report/REPORT.md

 ## Week 6
 - In week 6, the supervisor help us find some problem in our data, so we update our dataset.
-- Start to implement our top 3 modl
+- Start to implement our top 3 modle